Jagdeep14/Extract_COVID19DataCanada/aishwarya_contributions.md

 ## Day 3 Aishwarya:

-On day two, I have wriiten various tests for the functions using the API 'https://api.opencovid.ca/timeseries' Following is the list of the functions for which I have created the test cases.
+On third day, I have written various tests for the functions using the API 'https://api.opencovid.ca/timeseries' Following is the list of the functions for which I have created the test cases.

 - vaccine_as_per_province